DanchukIvan/byteflow/README.md

 ## **More information about the project**

-You can learn more about Yass in the [project documentation](https://danchukivan.github.io/yass/), including the API and Tutorial sections.
+You can learn more about Byteflows in the [project documentation](https://danchukivan.github.io/Byteflows/), including the API and Tutorial sections.
 Changes can be monitored in the Changelog section.

 ## **Project status**

-Yass is currently a deep alpha project with an unstable API and limited functionality.
+Byteflows is currently a deep alpha project with an unstable API and limited functionality.
 Its use in production is **strictly not recommended**.